-FOCUS Mentees and Mentors are selected through the application process and are paired accordingly after each application has been reviewed.
-FOCUS Staff identify points of correlation between applicants to best match areas of support that potential mentors can provide to each student.
+FOCUS mentees and mentors are selected through an application process and are paired accordingly after each application has been reviewed.
+CMEP staff identify points of correlation between applicants to best match areas of support that potential mentors can provide to each student.
 Although the program can be a resource for career development, students are not primarily matched with mentors based on career interests.
 Mentors are selected to provide students with the opportunity to develop an ongoing relationship that promotes personal growth, retention, and that will continue beyond the time span of the program.

 FOCUS Mentorship Program Objectives:

 - To connect mentees to resources available at New York University.

 - To aid students in developing positive connections within the broader NYU community.

 - To create a positive support system for academic success, professional and social development.

 - This is program is for the full academic year.

 - Attend ALL FOCUS group events, beginning with the opening reception.